 But that’s only part of what wakes me up in the morning.
 The exhilaration of freedom fizzles out in the face of mere earthly success.
 Becoming great or wealthy or renowned for my own sake pales in comparison to becoming a force for good in the world for the sake of a better world.
-Along with these masterful, magnificent free wills God gave us pursuits worthy of their highest exercise.
+Along with these masterful, magnificent free wills, God gave us pursuits worthy of their highest exercise.
 Those pursuits are heavenly as opposed to earthly, altruistic as opposed to selfish, and lasting as opposed to temporary.
 What wakes me up in the morning is knowing that today I can choose a life that savors of a better world.
 I can make a difference.

 What wakes me up in the morning is understanding my potential in the light of how it can actually make a difference for time and for eternity.
-What wakes me up in the morning also makes me open those “presents” and use them with gay abandon.
-What wakes me up in the morning is the same thing that woke the child in me up at the crack of dawn on Christmas morning.
+What wakes me up in the morning also makes me open those “presents” and use them with abandon.
+Finally, what wakes me up in the morning is the same thing that woke the child in me up at the crack of dawn on Christmas morning.
 Presents are waiting for me.
-I think I’ll open them.© 2002 - 2018, AnswersForMe.org.
-All rights reserved.
-Click here for content usage information.
+I think I’ll open them.